MobilePayDev/MobilePayDev.github.io/docs/payments-refunds/create-payments.md

 :::note

-- Partial capture is not available to all.
-Ask during onboarding if needed.
+- Partial capture availability is limited.
+Let us know your use case during onboarding, and we will let you know if it's available.
 - Reservations are canceled after 7 days.

 :::